 Our terms and conditions of service

-Successful candidates are offered appointment on a fixed-term contract.
+Successful candidates are offered appointment on indefinite contract.
 The duration of contract is determined by the nature of the job to be filled.
 All offers of appointment are subject to satisfactory references and medical clearance.

 Hours of work

 Our staff work a five-day week of forty hours (including lunch break).